jrruethe/jrruethe.github.io/source/_posts/2015-04-23-bitcoin-paper-wallets.markdown

 {% img center ./07.png %}

 Open up the html file in Tor Browser.
 Follow the instructions to generate your paper wallet.
 You have the option of using the built-in random number generator, or supplying your own random numbers using dice or cards.
 For maximum security, you should use dice or cards.
+I found that taking a deck of cards, shuffling it seven times, and picking the first 32 cards off the top worked well.
+Remember to shuffle the cards again after you are done!
 "Brain wallets" may seem convenient, however you need to have a very strong passphrase for this to be secure; it is better to use random numbers.

 {% img center ./08.png %}